nuwave/lighthouse/docs/master/security/authorization.md

 use Nuwave\Lighthouse\Exceptions\DefinitionException;
 use Nuwave\Lighthouse\Schema\Directives\BaseDirective;
 use Nuwave\Lighthouse\Schema\Values\FieldValue;
+use Nuwave\Lighthouse\Support\Contracts\DefinedDirective;
 use Nuwave\Lighthouse\Support\Contracts\FieldMiddleware;
 use Nuwave\Lighthouse\Support\Contracts\GraphQLContext;

-class CanAccessDirective extends BaseDirective implements FieldMiddleware {
+class CanAccessDirective extends BaseDirective implements FieldMiddleware, DefinedDirective {
+    public static function definition(): string
+    {
+        return /** @lang GraphQL */ <<<GRAPHQL
+"""
+Limit field access to users of a certain role.
+"""
+directive @canAccess(
+  """
+  The name of the role authorized users need to have.
+  """
+  requiredRole: String!
+) on FIELD_DEFINITION
+GRAPHQL;
+    }

     public function handleField(FieldValue $fieldValue, Closure $next): FieldValue {
         $originalResolver = $fieldValue->getResolver();

         return $next(
             $fieldValue->setResolver(
                 function ($root, array $args, GraphQLContext $context, ResolveInfo $resolveInfo) use ($originalResolver) {
                     $requiredRole = $this->directiveArgValue('requiredRole');
-                    // throw an exception if requiredRole argument is not defined.
-This is a reminder for developer if ($requiredRole === null) {
+                    // Throw in case of an invalid schema definition to remind the developer if ($requiredRole === null) {
-                        throw new DefinitionException("'requiredRole' argument was not defined!");
+                        throw new DefinitionException("Missing argument 'requiredRole' for directive '@canAccess'.");
                     }

-                    // define here condition to verify, if user is able to access the field
-                    // use $context to access user or the whole request object
                     $user = $context->user();
+                    if (
+                        // Unauthenticated users don't get to see anything ! $user
+                        // The user's role has to match have the required role
-                    if (!$user || $user->role !== $requiredRole) {
+                        || $user->role !== $requiredRole
+                    ) {
                         return null;
                     }